Think-and-Dev/rskswap-com/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Automated market maker

-An automated market maker is a smart contract on Ethereum that hold on-chain liquidity reserves.
+An automated market maker is a smart contract on RSK that hold on-chain liquidity reserves.
 Users can trade agains these reserves at prices set by an automated market making formula.

 ### Constant product formula